kojodoc/kojodoc.github.io/reference/scala.md

 <a name="abstraction-case-class">
 **3.5 case class**

-A case class is a convenient way to get a bunch of data values together to represent something useful in your program.
+A case class is a convenient way to put a bunch of data values together to represent something useful in your program.

 `case class Name(valueNamesAndTypes)` - defines a case class called Name with the given values of the given types.